-Iceland's national implementation of the EEA rules may not be comprehensive in all circumstances
+Iceland's national implementation of the EEA rules may not be comprehensive in all circumstances and incorporation of the relevant EU rules into the EEA Agreement may be delayed

-As a member state of the EEA, Iceland is obligated to implement certain European Union legislation with EEA relevance, including legislation relating to financial markets.
+As a member state of the EEA Agreement (as defined below), Iceland is obligated to implement certain European Union legislation which has been incorporated into the EEA Agreement, including legislation relating to financial markets.
 Where Iceland has failed to amend national law to conform to EEA rules, citizens may be unable to rely on them and the Icelandic courts barred from applying them, unless Icelandic legislation may be interpreted in conformity with the relevant EEA rules.
 In this respect, the Icelandic legislation on financial undertakings, securities transactions and other relevant fields are mostly implemented from EU law.
 There can be errors in such implementations which can result in a lack of uniformity between EU law and the corresponding Icelandic legislation.
 In such cases, Icelandic law will be deemed to prevail in the Icelandic courts.
 Such errors can cause confusion and debate as to precisely which rules the Bank is required to follow and can result in time-consuming and resource intensive discourse with regulators.

+The EEA Agreement provides that EU legislation of EEA relevance is to be incorporated into the EEA Agreement and implemented into national law by the EEA EFTA States (as defined below).
+Delays in incorporation of EU legislation related to the financial markets may create regulatory discrepancy between the EEA EFTA States and the EU Member States.
 Delays in the full implementation of European directives and regulations into Icelandic legislation may also give rise to uncertainty as to the applicable requirements.
 Icelandic government authorities, as well as the Bank's counterparties, may seek to mitigate delays in formal implementation into national law by seeking to apply in practice requirements equivalent to those under EEA rules.
 As a result, the Bank may be unable to rely on the precise wording of statutes or draw guidance from legislative preparatory works.
 Complying with regulation that is in flux can be resource intensive and exposes the Bank to a risk of non-compliance.